App Splash Screen Prompts: 1-3 Second First Impressions

 Common mistakes

-• Logo area not reserved — illustration competes with brand mark
+• Logo area not reserved, so the illustration competes with the brand mark.

-• Color too bright at launch; splash should be calm, not aggressive
+• Color too bright at launch; the splash should feel calm, not aggressive.

-• Single ratio rendered; export both iPhone and tablet versions
+• Single ratio rendered; export both phone and tablet versions.

-• Pattern too detailed; reads as texture noise at small thumbnails
+• Pattern too detailed; it reads as texture noise in small thumbnails.

 FAQ

 Should the splash include the app name?
 Most apps render the wordmark over the splash at runtime.
-Keep the prompt focused on the background and overlay the wordmark in code.
+Keep the prompt focused on the background and overlay the wordmark in code, especially on iOS, where launch-screen text is not localized.

 PNG, SVG, or vector PDF?
-PNG works on every platform but balloons file size.
-For iOS, a high-resolution PNG at the asset catalog’s 3x is the safest default.
+PNG works everywhere but inflates file size.
+For an iOS background asset, a high-resolution PNG at the asset catalog’s @3x is the safest default.
+On Android 12+, the centered icon must be a vector drawable, not a raster image.

 How long should the splash stay on screen?
-As short as your launch path allows — typically 0.5 to 1.5 seconds.
-Anything over 3 seconds invites frustration regardless of how nice the visual is.
+As short as your launch path allows, typically 0.5 to 1.5 seconds.
+Android recommends splash animations stay under 1,000 ms with a start delay no longer than 166 ms. Anything over 3 seconds invites frustration no matter how nice the visual is.

 Before you publish

-App store reviewers reject splash screens that imply functionality (loading bars on a static image, fake spinners).
-Apple and Google policies on AI-generated visuals also change; verify the latest review guidelines before submission.
+App store reviewers reject splash screens that imply functionality, such as loading bars on a static image or fake spinners.
+Apple and Google also revise their policies on AI-generated visuals, so verify the latest App Store Review Guidelines and Android splash documentation before submission.
 See the disclaimer for the broader note.

 Tags: #App background